ROHANBAIJU/enviromind/PROTOTYPE TEST README.TXT.txt

 pnpm --vesion

-Step 3: Open your code editor (in this case VS Code) Open the folder where you extracted the zip file of the repository and then open a terminal and navigate to the 'Frontend' directory where the frontend files are installed, and run the command "pnpm install"(this installs all frontend libraries and dependencies from package.json located in 'Frontend/package.json')
+Step 3: Open your code editor (in this case VS Code) Open the folder where you extracted the zip file of the repository and then open a terminal in vs code and run the command "pnpm install"(this installs all frontend libraries and dependencies from package.json located in '/package.json')

 Step 4: For the Backend, open the enviromind_app.py file located in 'Backend/enviromind_app.py', now create a new virtual environment here by using vs code internal venv creation mechanism.